siraat-ai-academy/learn-audiovisual-production/🌬️ I.K.-the-silent-soul-of-guidance.md

 🛡️ **Keywords of I.K.:**
 `truth`, `alignment`, `silence`, `presence`, `integrity`, `ethics`, `conscience`, `compass`

+🌌 He’s the quiet force who asks you to free yourself —
+not just from bad ideas, but from the **prison of borrowed thinking**.

 ---
 ✍️ Created & Curated by
 **Muhammad Naveed Ishaque**